 During restores, the databases that have not been updated since the last backup can be restored from the Full Database Cluster, while the others can be restored from their last individual backup.
-Even though the backups are quicker, the restores can take longer due to the additional intervention that is required to execute multiple restore jobs.
+Even though the backups are quicker, the restores can take longer due to the additional intervention that is required to run multiple restore jobs.

-- Global Objects Only backup Because the individual database backups exclude the global objects, you can use Global Objects Only after updates are made to the database users, groups, and access permissions.
-This ensures that these recent backups can be used instead of Full Database Cluster backups. - Individual Database/Table backups and Global Objects Only backups You could use a backup strategy of Individual Database/Table backups plus Global Objects Only backup where you back up the individual databases according to their update frequency.
-You might back up databases that updated less frequently on a weekly basis and back up the remaining databases updated on a daily basis.
-Additionally, you might run Global Objects Only backups on a weekly basis or on demand after an update to the database groups, users, and access permissions is made.
+- Global Objects Only backup: Because the individual database backups exclude the global objects, you can use Global Objects Only after updates are made to the database users, groups, and access permissions.
+This option ensures that these recent backups can be used instead of Full Database Cluster backups. - Individual Database/Table backups and Global Objects Only backups: You could use a backup strategy of Individual Database/Table backups plus Global Objects Only backup where you back up the individual databases according to their update frequency.
+You might back up databases that updated less frequently on a weekly basis and back up the remaining databases daily.
+Also, you might run Global Objects Only backups weekly or on demand after an update to the database groups, users, and access permissions is made.